gpeacock/asset-io/THUMBNAILS.md

 ## Summary

-The thumbnail generation interface demonstrates the same philosophy as the rest of `jumbf-io`:
+The thumbnail generation interface demonstrates the same philosophy as the rest of `asset-io`:

 1. **Core provides access** - Zero-copy slices, embedded data, streaming
 2. **External crates do work** - Decoding, resizing, encoding